Muonic Force Behind Flavor Anomalies

 The first question we addressed is how restricted are the new physics models that use a light $X_\mu$ vector boson to explain the $(g-2)_\mu$ via one loop contributions (while at the same time explaining the anomalies in rare $B$ decays through tree level leptoquark exchanges).
-The naive expectation was that the constraints on $X_\mu$ couplings to quarks and leptons are so severe that only very few examples, such as the widely popular $L_\mu - L_\tau$ model, would remain viable.
-To our surprise we instead found that there are many charge assignments that lead to phenomenologically viable explanations of the $(g-2)_\mu$ anomaly, including the models with couplings to electrons and/or to light quarks (see Section~\ref{sec:pheno} for further details and several benchmark models).
+We found that the constraints on $X_\mu$ couplings to quarks and leptons are so severe that only very few examples, such as the widely popular $L_\mu - L_\tau$ model, remain viable.
+An interesting new example which was not yet discussed in the literature is the chiral model $\tilde L_{\mu-\tau}$ introduced in Section~\ref{sec:skewed}.
+(See Section~\ref{sec:pheno} for further details and several benchmark models.)

 Another application of the lepton-flavored $\U(1)_X$ is in the models of radiative muon mass generation that can simultaneously lead to the explanation of the $(g-2)_\mu$ anomaly.
 The models with two TeV-scale leptoquarks exhibiting a parity symmetry were already known to realize such a scenario.
 We point out that the parity symmetry can be an automatic consequence of the $\U(1)_X$ gauge symmetry.
 The mixing between the scalars is then generated once the $\U(1)_X$ becomes spontaneously broken.
 Further details on such scenarios are given in Section~\ref{sec:radiative}.